gravitational/teleport/docs/3.1/admin-guide.md

         # If running multiple proxies behind  a load balancer, this name must point to the
         # load balancer.
         public_addr: ['kube.example.com:3026']

+        # This setting is not required if the Teleport proxy service is
+        # deployed inside a Kubernetes cluster.
+Otherwise, Teleport proxy
+        # will use the credentials from this file:
+        kubeconfig_file: /path/to/kube/config
 ```

 #### Public Addr